The Outflow of the B335 Protostar II: After the Outburst: H O Ice Column Density from Background Star Photometry

 In the shortest wavelength filters (F070W and F090W), our field in B335 appears blank.
 Therefore, every star in the field has at least one filter where it is not saturated and a precise position could be measured.
 The optical depth of the broad absorption feature of H$_2$O ice can be approximately measured using filter photometry.
 The ideal filters for this purpose would have been the NIRCam filters F250M, F300M, and F360M.
 However, since our program was primarily focused on obtaining slitless grism spectroscopy, we only obtained direct images in the F300M filter for H$_2$O ice photometry, and in the F277W and F356W filters that were also used for the WFSS.

 We performed aperture photometry with an aperture of 3 pixels radius in those filters on combined (...i2d) images to approximately measure the column density of H$_2$O ice in B335.
 The images were destriped by subtracting the median of the bottom 1/4 of data values, effectively a robust minimum, along each image row.
 Aperture photometry was done with an aperture of 0\farcsec189, using photutils.
 The sky brightness and some extended emission was locally subtracted using an annulus in the range of 0\farcsec378 $<$ r $<$ 0\farcsec629.
 The aperture correction was determined for each filter by doing the same aperture photometry, including sky annulus subtraction, on synthetic images of the psf, created by STPSF (formerly WebbPSF).
+While our program did observe B335 in the F200W filter, we found that bandpass of little use for mapping the extinction close to the protostar since the central region of B335 appeared opaque at that relatively short wavelength.

 We used the following method to approximately measure the H$_2$O ice column density from the available photometry, illustrated in Figure\ \ref{synthetic-photometry}.
-We show a high signal-to-noise spectrum of a heavily obscured background star behind the Chameleon I molecular cloud from \citet{McClure.2023.NatAs.7.431.NIR38}.
-In Figure\ \ref{synthetic-photometry}, we also show the transmission curves of all the NIRCam filters used for that photometric column density measurement: F227W, F300M, F356W, and F444W.
-The F277W filter covers continuum in the lower part of its transmission range, but its upper half covers the H$_2$O ice absorption band.
+The top panel shows a high signal-to-noise spectrum of a heavily obscured background star behind the Chameleon I molecular cloud from \citet{McClure.2023.NatAs.7.431.NIR38}.
+We also show the transmission curves of all the NIRCam filters used for that photometric column density measurement: F227W, F300M, F356W, and F444W.
+The F277W filter covers continuum in the lower part of its transmission range, but its upper half includes the H$_2$O ice absorption band.
 The F300M filter is narrower than the F277W filter, and covers the center of the H$_2$O ice band.
 As Figure \ref{synthetic-photometry} (top panel) shows, a synthetic photometric value using the difference of the transmission curves of F277W (green transmision curve) minus F300M (yellow transmission curve) gives a better approximation of the continuum shortward of the H$_2$O ice feature, and is shown as the blue transmission curve with an effective wavelength of 2.61 $\mu$m.
 The F300M filter (yellow) covers the center of the H$_2$O ice feature, and the F356W filter (red transmision curve) covers its long-wavelength wing.
-The F444W filter (brown transmission curve) covers spectral regions outside of the H$_2$O ice feature, but is affected by the narrow, though deep, absorption bands of CO$_2$ and CO.
-This filter therefore underestimates the flux in the continuum.